-Tight and sore hamstrings commonly occur during workout and exercise, but can just as easily result from a fall or other accident.
-Individuals usually experience pain located at the back of the thigh with associated weakness along with the feeling of the muscles becoming tighter and a consistent soreness.
-Consistent tightness in the back of the legs is not only uncomfortable but can also make movement difficult.
+Tight and sore hamstrings commonly occur during workouts and exercise but can just as easily result from a fall or other accident.
+Individuals usually experience pain located at the back of the thigh with associated weakness, the feeling of the muscles becoming tighter, and a consistent soreness.
+Consistent tightness in the back of the legs is uncomfortable and can make movement difficult.

-Many individuals stretch every day, do yoga, etc trying to relieve hamstring tension, with short-term relief only to have the tightness return.
-This is frustrating but more importantly, indicates that the problem might not have to do with the muscle’s length.
+Many individuals stretch every day, do yoga, etc., trying to relieve hamstring tension with short-term relief only to have the tightness return.
+This is frustrating but indicates that the problem might not have to do with the muscle’s length.
 There could be an underlying issue that needs to be identified and addressed.
 A chiropractic approach will diagnose and treat the root of the pain, not just the symptoms.

 The hamstring is not a single string.
-It is a set of three muscles that run along the back of the thigh.
+It is a set of three muscles running along the thigh’s back.
 The muscles allow for the bending of the leg at the knee.
 With a hamstring strain, one or more of these muscles can become overloaded and can start to tear.
 Strains often happen during activities that involve running, jumping, and/or sudden stopping and starting.
-This is where stretching doesn’t help, however, a chiropractic adjustment can help.
+If stretching doesn’t help, chiropractic adjustment can help.

 Weak Muscle Compensation

-One possible cause for the tightness has to do with various related muscles and not the hamstrings themselves.
-Muscles that typically stabilize and facilitate movement could be too weak or are not functioning properly.
+One possible cause for the tightness is various related muscles, not the hamstrings.
+Muscles that stabilize and facilitate movement could be too weak or not functioning properly.
 What usually happens is that the muscles that are active have to work harder to compensate for the others that are not working/functioning properly.